Panchkula: Demographics

 According to the 2011 Census of India, the people of the city are overwhelmingly Hindu, with Sikh and Muslim micro minorities.
-According to the surveys conducted, the majority of the people in Panchkula speak Hindi and Haryanvi as their first language, with English, Punjabi as the second most spoken language.

 In 2011, Panchkula had 48,772 households in the city, with a population of 211,355, of which male and female were 111,731 and 99,624 respectively.

 Government and politics

-The city is a part of the Ambala Lok Sabha constituency represented by BJP's Rattan Lal Kataria, and the Panchkula state assembly constituency, represented by BJP's Gian Chand Gupta since 2019.
+The city is a part of the Ambala Lok Sabha constituency represented by INC's Varun Chaudhary, and the Panchkula State Assembly constituency, represented by INC's Chander Mohan since 2024.

 City administration

 Panchkula municipality is governed under the Haryana Municipal Act, 1973.
 According to the 2011 Census, Panchkula is governed by a municipal council, but it has since upgraded to the status of a municipal corporation.
 The population of the municipality, as per Census 2011, is 210,175.

 Since 2017, Rajesh Jogpal (HCS) headed the corporation as its municipal commissioner.
 In December 2019, he was transferred and replaced by IAS Sumedha Kataria.
 The first woman Mayor of Panchkula was Upinder Kaur Ahluwalia, who served the term from 2013 to 2018.
 In 2018, the state decided to hold direct elections for the post, and as of now, the mayor of Panchkula is Kulbhushan Goyal of BJP.
-In a closely contested mayoral election in Panchkula, Bharatiya Janata Party’s Kulbhushan Goyal trumped the Congress’ Upinder Kaur Ahluwalia by 2,057 votes.
+In a closely contested mayoral election in Panchkula, Bharatiya Janata Party's Kulbhushan Goyal trumped the Congress’ Upinder Kaur Ahluwalia by 2,057 votes.

 BJP also secured a majority in the 20-member municipal corporation House by winning 11 seats along with its alliance partner Jannayak Janata Party.
 Congress won seven seats, and two went to Independent candidates.

 In July 2020, the Panchkula Municipal Corporation was bifurcated, with Kalka and Pinjore separating from the corporation and getting their own municipal council status.
 The city is divided into 20 wards for the purpose of administration, and is built over an area of 32.6 km2.